seanpmaxwell/Trool/README.md

 The first 2 rows on a decision-table are for specifying the conditions and the actions.
 If all conditions are true, then the actions will execute.
-After the start cell (the cell with `Table: "factName"`) you must specify at least 1 condition and 1 action.
+After the start cell (the cell with `Table: "factName"`) you must specify at least 1 condition and 1 action. <br>

+Specifying Condition and Action columns must be done by putting `'Condition'` or `'Action'`, at the top of each column.
+These are case sensitive so make sure to capitalize the values.<br>

 The condition must be a statement which evaluates to `true` or `false`.
 The left side of the statement must be a method or getter on the fact's instance-object and the right side must be `$param`.
-The operator must be an existing JavaScript comparator such as `== `or `<=`.
+The operator must be an existing JavaScript comparator such as `==` or `<=`.
 The values in the rows below will replace `$param`.<br>

 For example, suppose I want to get the age of a visitor for an app which calculates ticket prices.
-I would need to create a TypeScript getter (`get age(): number {}`) or a method like `getAge() {}` fetch the visitors age and compare it to the parameter value.<br>
+I would need to create a TypeScript getter (`get age(): number {}`) or a method like `getAge() {}` to fetch the visitors age and compare it to the parameter value.<br>

+Actions are methods on a fact which will execute if all the conditions evaluate to true.
+Unlike conditions, you can have multiple params passed in.
+The action must be a method or a TypeScript setter function on the fact or else Trool with throw an error.
+The number or params in the passed through the cells below must match the number or `$param` strings or else Trool will throw an error.

-A remaining rows on a decision-table is referred to as a rule.
+All remaining rows on a decision-table are referred to as a rules.
 A rule works by evaluating a list of conditions which, if they all evaluate to true, will execute the specified actions.<br>

 **Imports:**<br>